This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 — When on the plane, if possible, skip a row and don’t sit directly behind someone.
 And if you’re traveling with someone, leave the aisle seat open so another passenger doesn’t bump you.

 — Don’t crowd the aisles after landing!
 Some airlines board back to front and deplane front to back.
 Southwest does not do this.
-I waited until everyone was off the plane so I could socially distance.
+If needed, I wait until everyone is off the plane so I can socially distance.

 — And, remember, the less airport time, the better!